ncoghlan/misc/notes/python3/questions_and_answers.rst

 previously discussed on python-dev, python-ideas or the CPython issu tracker include:

+* :pep:`461` is an accepted proposal to restore support for *binary* interpolation that is to be source and semantically compatible for the use cases we actually want to support in Python 3.
+* :pep:`467` is a draft proposal to clean up some of the legacy of the original Python 3 mutable ``bytes`` design.
+A related change is to better document the tuple-of-ints and list-of-ints behaviour of ``bytes`` and ``bytearray``.
 * taking the internal "text encoding" marking system added in Python 3.4 and giving either it or a more general codec type description system a public API for use when developing custom codecs.